 As for oral health, remember to brush your dog’s teeth twice a week so that he can continue to smile brightly and spread joy.
 Also, trim the nails carefully when they are too big to harm your dog or anyone else.

 While a dog’s diet varies with age, size, and activity levels, the Golden Dox can be kept on either high-quality dog food or a BARF diet.
-About 2 cups of dog food a day are sufficient for the average Golden Dox but a rawer diet of vegetables, meats, and fruits may also be desirable for some dogs.
+About 2 cups of dog food a day are sufficient for the average Golden Dox but a rawer diet of vegetables, meat, and fruits may also be desirable for some dogs.

 Ultimately, it is best to consult your vet or dietician when designing a feeding schedule for your dogs.